Europa League group stage draw: Arsenal land Dundalk while Tottenham take on Ludogorets | Goal.com

 Europa League group stage draw: Arsenal land Dundalk while Tottenham take on Ludogorets

-Arsenal will face Irish champions Dundalk, Rapid Vienna, Molde in the group stage of the 2020-21 Europa, while Tottenham take on Ludogorets, LASK and Royal Antwerp.
+Arsenal will face Irish champions Dundalk, Rapid Vienna, Molde in the group stage of the 2020-21 Europa League, while Tottenham take on Ludogorets, LASK and Royal Antwerp.

 Elsewhere, Leicester will face Braga, AEK Athens and Zorya Luhansk, while Scottish title holders Celtic have been placed alongside Serie A giants AC Milan.